 Cinnamon made steady progress towards the top over the past few years.
-It finally overtook the #1 spot last year and hangs on again this year.
+It finally overtook the #1 spot last year alough it's dropped to #3 here.
 This spicy red jelly bean flavor is part of a trend of spicy candy we noticed a while back.

 Things have been heating up for cinnamon jelly beans.
 Sour candy, spicy candy, savory candy are all becoming more and more popular.
 In fact, the top 3 jelly bean flavors do not include a sweet or fruity flavor at all!

-Spicy and packing heat, cinnamon is your #1 jelly bean flavor, America.
+Spicy and packing heat, cinnamon is the #3 jelly bean flavor.

-Cherry is like the jelly bean elder.
-It has been around for a long time and was once the king of jelly bean flavors, reigning for more than 20 years.
+Cherry jelly beans are like the jelly bean elder.
+They've been around for a long time and were once the kings of jelly bean flavors, reigning for more than 20 years.
 It’s no longer in the top 3, but perhaps its time has not yet come.

 Cherry was #4 last year as well.
 Maintaining it’s place on the charts is impressive for a sweet fruity flavor in this new savory/spicy world we live in.
 Only time will tell if Cherry can reclaim a place on the podium, or fall back into the fray of other fruity flavors.

 Juicy Pear is sort of a new classic jelly bean flavor.
 It has reached a high level of popularity in a relatively short lifespan.
-This year it even took over as the #1 flavor in Colorado, Wyoming and Florida!
+This year it even took over as the #1 flavor in Vermont, Wyoming and Washington!

-Coffee had a major year, jumping from the #16 spot all the way up here to #6.
+Coffee had a major year last year, jumping from the #16 spot all the way up here to #6.
 It was the biggest move of the year and felt like it was overdue.
 This year, they cooled off a bit but still remain in the top ten at #9.

 Coffee, the drink, has never been more popular, and coffee flavored treats and gifts are on the rise.
 Coffee flavored jelly beans are no different, making strong moves and mixing it up with various flavor varieties like latte and espresso (which we lumped together).

 Cotton Candy has been knocking on the door of the top ten for a few years now.
-This year it made the jump from #11 to #9.
+This year it took a step back from #11 to #15.